davidcp90/nowplaying/README.md

 * [AngularJS] - I am using Angular to make my HTML dynamic and keeping my javascript well organized to express my application's components clearly and succinctly.
 * [Express] - I am using Express.js as a small "backend" that provides a simple an intituive way to get the data and serve the application.
+*[Twit] - A node component that allows to access easily to twitter api's
 * [Twitter Bootstrap] - I am using the LESS version of the framework with only a few of the available plugins , in order to deliver a responsive & beautifully designed UI.
 I choose this framework because i am well versed on it and give me the posibility to prototipe rapidly.
 * [Gulp] - I am using Gulp to automate my builds of Less and Javascript files
 * [Requirejs] - I am using RequireJS to load all the javascript modules needed to run the app in an asynchronous way.